Historic 1926 Irish Census Released: Over 1,000 People Recorded Are Still Alive Today

 Why It Matters

 The release of the 1926 Census is a landmark event for Irish cultural heritage and genealogy.
-For the millions of people of Irish descent around the world, the database provides an invaluable resource for tracing family history and connecting with their roots.
-The fact that over 1,000 people recorded in the census are still alive adds a remarkable human dimension to the historical record, bridging the gap between past and present in a deeply personal way.
+For the millions of people of Irish descent around the world — including the substantial Irish diaspora communities in Britain, the United States, and Australia — the database provides an invaluable resource for tracing family history and connecting with their roots.
+The fact that over 1,000 people recorded in the census are still alive adds a remarkable human dimension to the historical record, making the past feel immediate and tangible in a way that few archival releases can achieve.

 What's Next

 The National Archives has indicated that the database will be continuously improved and expanded with additional contextual information.
-The accompanying exhibition at Dublin Castle is expected to run for several months.
-Full access to the census records is available at Irish Mirror.
+The accompanying exhibition at Dublin Castle is expected to draw significant visitor numbers throughout its run to August 2027.
+Full access to the census records is available at the National Archives of Ireland, while further details on the government's investment in the project are available via Gov.ie.